First funerals set for victims of Highland Park Fourth of July shooting

 (NewsNation) — Friday marks the first day of funerals for the victims of the Highland Park, Illinois shooting where a gunman killed seven at a Fourth of July parade.

-The suburban Chicago community of Highland Park is still reeling after Monday’s attack, where a gunman perched on the rooftop of a business downtown and began spraying bullets.
+The suburban Chicago community of Highland Park is still reeling after Monday’s attack, in which a gunman perched on the rooftop of a business downtown and began spraying bullets.

 An 8-year-old boy injured in the shooting remains in critical condition.
-Doctors say Cooper Roberts was shot in the chest and the bullet then severed his spinal cord.
-While Roberts’ injuries are serious, the boy is expected to recover.
+Cooper Roberts was shot in the chest and the bullet then severed his spinal cord, doctors say.
+He is expected to recover.

 “He’s undergone several surgeries since Monday, including one last night during which doctors were finally able to close up his belly,” Anthony Loizzi, spokesman for the Roberts family, said.

-Robert Crimo III, 21, was charged with seven counts of first-degree murder in connection to the shooting.
+Robert Crimo III, 21, was charged with seven counts of first-degree murder in connection with the shooting.
 Multiple other charges are expected as well, according to Lake County State’s Attorney Eric Rinehart.

 Some in the community are calling for the suspect’s father to face charges as well.